eab70/AndroidProjects-BigNerdRanch/Sunset/README.md

-Sunset app with first and second Challenges.
+Sunset app with first and second Challenges (7th of the 8 apps).